MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 There are multiple ways to create a new segment.
 This section describes how to build your own segment from scratch.
 You can also create a *quick segment* based on existing entities or make use of machine learning models to get *suggested segments*.
 For more information, go to [Segments overview](segments.md).

 While creating a segment, you can save a draft.
 In the draft stage, a segment is saved as an inactive segment.
 When you complete the segment configuration, run it to activate the segment.
-Alternatively, you can ***Activate*** a segment from the **All segments** page.
+You can also ***Activate*** a segment from the **All segments** page.

 1. Go to the **Segments** page.